earthpaymentepay-ep/EarthPayment/README.md

-# EarthPayment (EPAY)
+# EarthPayment (EPT)

 ## Connecting the Future of Digital Payments

-EarthPayment (EPAY) is a blockchain-based digital payment ecosystem designed to create fast, transparent and accessible digital transactions.
+EarthPayment (EPT) is a blockchain-based digital payment ecosystem designed to create fast, transparent and accessible digital transactions.

 ## Vision